R-ArcGIS/arcgislayers/cran-comments.md

 ## R CMD check results

-This is a maintenance release.
+This is a minor version bump of arcgislayers which relies on recently published arcigsutils 0.4.0.
+There are minor breaking changes which should not affect any reverse dependencies.

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

 - `\dontrun{}` is used in places where active internet connection is required or user credentials are required
-- This package depends on `arcpbf` which has a minimum supported rust version of 1.70.
-- This package's check **will fail** on CRAN's Fedora machines.